Paramboia/pokemon-fusion/app/api/generate/README.md

 ## Model Approaches

 - **Replicate Blend**: Uses two Pokémon images as input to blend their features
-- **GPT Image Enhancement**: Takes the URL output from Replicate Blend and uses it with a prompt to generate an improved version: "Create an enhanced version of this Pokemon fusion, with clean animation-style outlines, kid-friendly appearance, and pure white background"
+- **GPT Image Enhancement**: Takes the URL output from Replicate Blend and uses it with a simple prompt to generate an improved version: "Make the image better, ensure clean animation-style with smooth outlines, maintain kid-friendly appearance, and ensure completely pure white background"
 - **Stable Diffusion 3.5**: Uses advanced diffusion techniques to create a fusion based on the two Pokémon
 - **Simple Method**: Uses one of the original Pokémon images as a fallback if all AI generation methods fail